kylegordy/Chatt-Crimes/README.md

 Chatt Crimes
 ============

-A web app that visualizes local Chattanooga crime data on a map similar to a weather heat map.
-The project spawned out of the 2013 Chattanooga Hackathon in lue of the 2013 civic day of hacking with an emphasis on utilizing open data.
+A web app that visualizes Chattanooga crime data on a map (similar to a weather heat map).
+The project grew out of the 2013 National Day of Civic Hacking that focused on utilizing open data.

 Data provided by the [Chattanooga Open Data Portal](https://data.chattlibrary.org/Public-Safety/Crime-Data/5na4-ggsr).